Jeiwan/jeiwan.github.io/content/posts/uniswap-v3-development-book-is-out.md

 1. in [Milestone 0](https://uniswapv3book.com/docs/introduction/introduction-to-markets/), you'll learn about market makers, markets, and how decentralized exchanges (DEX) work in general;
-1. in [Milestone 1](https://uniswapv3book.com/docs/milestone_1/introduction/), you'll make a simple DEX that's capable of swapping tokens in one direction with pre-defined prices and amounts;
+1. in [Milestone 1](https://uniswapv3book.com/docs/milestone_1/introduction/), you'll make a simple DEX that's capable of swapping tokens in one direction with predefined prices and amounts;
 1. in [Milestone 2](https://uniswapv3book.com/docs/milestone_2/introduction/), we'll evolve our DEX implementation to support swaps in both directions (selling and buying) and we'll start implementing mathematical calculations in Solidity;
 1. [Milestone 3](https://uniswapv3book.com/docs/milestone_3/introduction/) will, probably, be the hardest part of the book: